Griefed/ServerPackCreator/README.md

 modLoaderVersion | Specific Modloader version to install the server in the serverpack. includeServerIcon | Whether to include server-icon.png in your serverpack.
 Must be `true` or `false`. includeServerProperties | Whether to include server.properties in your serverpack.
-Must be `true` or `false`. includeStartScripts | Whether to inlude start scripts in your serverpack.
+Must be `true` or `false`. includeStartScripts | Whether to include start scripts in your serverpack.
 Must be `true` or `false`. includeZipCreation | Whether to create a zip-file of your serverpack, saved in the directory you specified with `modpackDir`.
 Must be `true` or `false`.

 After checking the configuration, run ServerPackCreator again, and it'll do it's magic.

 ## Testing

-If you want to help testing (I can not be held responsible for loss of data.
+If you want to help with testing (I can not be held responsible for loss of data.
 Make sure you make backups and execute this program in a test environment.):
 1. Download `ServerPackCreator-x.x.x.jar` from `Packages` or `Releases` on the right side.
 2. Put it in the parent folder of your modpack folder.
 Here's an example for my modpack Survive Create Prosper 4:
 ```console